loditzz/simple-scraper/README.md

 Contributions to Simple Scraper are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.
-2. Create a new branch from the `main` branch.
+2. Create a new branch from the `master` branch.
 3. Make your changes and commit them to your branch.
 4. Push your changes to your fork.
-5. Submit a pull request to the `main` branch of the original repository.
+5. Submit a pull request to the `master` branch of the original repository.

 Please ensure that your contributions adhere to the project's coding standards and guidelines.